GrowthGift/GrowthGift.com/1docs/g-games.md

  the week.
 And you're inviting NEW people to join and be buddies with each week, not existing ones.
 Stay focused.
 No need to maintain a list of friends or groups; this may actually be counter productive to the point.

+### Reminder: Quality over Quantity

+After reading all that quantitative and business talk, re-read the real focus at the top!
+Helping people connect, give, and grow.

 ## Starting Out - KISS